-The following tables stratify credit exposures from mortgage loans and advances to customers by ranges of loan-to-value (LTV) ratio.
-LTV is calculated as the ratio of the gross amount of the loan - or the amount committed for loan commitments - to the value of the collateral.
+- or the amount committed for loan commitments - to the value of the collateral.
 The valuation of the collateral excludes any adjustments for obtaining and selling the collateral.
-The value of the collateral for mortgage loans is based on the collateral value at origination updated based on changes in house price indices.
+The value of the The following tables stratify credit exposures from mortgage loans and advances to customers by ranges off oan-to-value (LTV) ratio.
+LTV is calculated as the ratio of the gross amount of the loan collateral for mortgage loans is based on the collateral value at origination updated based on changes in house price indices.
 For credit-impaired loans, the value of collateral is based on the most recent appraisals.